FREE Online HR Courses - for credit, there is a one-time, $49.00 exam fee

 While market-based pay systems continue to replace internally focused pay systems, job evaluation remains an important tool in the field of compensation.
 This course reviews the history of job evaluation and how it still holds great importance in the fight against pay discrimination.
 We will guide you through the steps of job evaluation, where jobs are classified based on their duties and importance.
 Upon completion of this course, you will be ready to implement and use a job evaluation program in your own organization.

 This course teaches the mathematical skills you need to administer your organization’s wage structure and salary increases.
-We begin with a discussion of how to analyze salary survey data, using averages, medians, modes and maturity curves.
-Next we show you how to set up a wage structure for your company, using guide charts, compa-ratios, grades and ranges.
+We begin with a discussion of how to analyze salary survey data using averages, medians, modes and maturity curves.
+Next we show you how to set up a wage structure for your company, using salary increase matrices, compa-ratios, grades and ranges.
 After this, we discuss how percentages can be used to analyze geographic differentials and salary increases.

 The pay gap is rising in the United States.
 Top earners are receiving higher salaries, while low-income earners have seen a drop in real wages.
 This course will look at the factors that have determined salary trends, including: unemployment rates, population growth, technology, labor unions, employment law, and offshore outsourcing.
 Then we’ll review how societal and governmental responses in Europe have led to more equitable salary levels but higher unemployment rates than are seen in the United States.